terraform-coop/terraform-provider-foreman/README.md

 Foreman Smart proxies will need to be provisioned with the Foreman BMC plugin and have the ipmitool installed.

+Currently supported Foreman versions are all >= 1.16 and <= 1.20.
+Above 1.20
+the API was changed with some new required parameters which are not yet implemented in the provider.

 ## Requirements: